Mineral exploration values

 Chromite is the major ore mineral of chromium.

-Chromium is the stainless in stainless steel and is used in many manufacturing processes because of its resistance to rust, shiny appearance and very high melting point.
+Chromium is an essential component in the fabrication of alloys in in stainless steel and is used in many manufacturing processes because of its resistance to rust, shiny appearance and very high melting point.

 Current estimates suggest the Ring of Fire has multi-generational potential of chromite production and significant potential production of nickel, copper and platinum.